 Tomb Raider is one of the best games I’ve played.
 The verb is important, as much for what it means for a game as what it means in the context of “acting”, of “role playing”.
 I implicitly entered into a contract with the game, if it would provide me a consistent structure by which to contextualise my actions I would play within that structure.
 My behaviour when I was in control of Lara, and her behaviour outside of my control reinforced each other, strengthening both aspects.
 It required no more effort that playing “cops and robber”, I had a role and I played to that role, the result was an alignment of player and character frames unlike any I’ve experienced.

-While I was playing the first hour of the game I took some notes.
-The reason the notes only cover the start of the game is that I have since restarted twice in an attempt to understand why my reaction, as shown by the notes, is so predominately negative.
+While playing the first hour I took some notes.
+The reason the notes only cover the start of the game is that I have since restarted twice in an attempt to understand why my reaction, as shown by the notes, is so predominantly negative.
 I have yet been unable to reconcile my experiences with the praise lauded upon the game.
 It is not simply a case of not liking a competent game as much as others, this has occurred before and will again, rather I am concerned because I think Binary Domain is a genuinely badly designed game, one that makes mistakes in interface and encounter design I had thought long solved.

-So what follows are my notes, as taken while playing, with some additional clarifications to help you and I can understand why it provoked such a negative reaction.
+So what follows are my notes, as taken while playing, with some additional clarifications, to help see if I can make sense of why it provoked such a negative reaction.
 I have changed the order in which I took them as certain points are better explained in light of others.

 Actually about as funny as it thinks it is.